theJSZ/logomotion/README.md

 line: 2
 start: 6 - end: 11
 ```
 * We would have liked all errors to be detected at once.
 This was not achieved.
-For example in
+For example if we add a non parsable line to the previous example
 ```
 make "a 1
 show "a + 1